jrandj/aws-security-specialty/README.md

 1. You have an EC2 Instance in a private subnet that needs to access the KMS service privately within the AWS network.
 Which of the following methods can help to fulfil this requirement, keeping security in perspective?
     * An Internet Gateway should not be used because if it is a private subnet the intention is that it cannot access the internet.
 An AWS VPN is not relevant as that is for connecting on-premises environments to AWS.
 VPC Peering is also not relevant as that is used for communication between several VPCs and would not help in this scenario.
 A VPC endpoint should be used to establish communication between your VPC and AWS KMS.

+1. You are working as an AWS administrator of your company.
+As part of code deployment, you have provisioned EC2 instances with EBS volumes being encrypted using customer-managed CMK.
+The automatic key rotation is enabled.
+When will the KMS key be rotated automatically?
+    * The customer-managed CMK gets rotated automatically every 365 days (only if it is enabled, which it is).

+1. The cloud monitoring team is using AWS Config to perform security checks.
+One Config rule is to check if S3 buckets are encrypted using KMS.
+After the rule was executed, several S3 buckets were found to be non-compliant because they were not encrypted.
+To fix the non-compliance of these buckets, you have enabled the Default Encryption to be KMS using AWS Managed Key aws/s3.
+Your manager asked you how to manage the key rotation for this key.
+How should you answer this question?
+    * For AWS managed keys, the key is automatically rotated every 3 years, and this cannot be changed.

+1. You have a cron job that will run on the EC2 instance.
+The job calls a bash script that will encrypt a file whose size is about 2kB.
+You prefer that the encryption is performed through a CMK in MKS.
+So, you have created a CMK for this task.
+The script uses AWS CLI to do the encryption.
+How do you encrypt the file using the CMK in the bash script?
+    * Use the command `aws kms encrypt` to encrypt the file.
+The encrypted KMS key is provided with the command as an argument.
+Envelope encryption refers to the practice of encrypting plaintext data with a data key, and then encrypting the data key under another key.
+This is used with CMKs.
+The `GenerateDataKey` and `GenerateDataKeyPair` operations return a plaintext data key and an encrypted copy of that data key.

+1. As a DevOps engineer, you need to maintain Jenkins pipelines.
+Recently, you have created a new pipeline for a migration project.
+In one stage, you encrypted a file with the below command:
+    ```bash
+    aws kms encrypt \
+        --key-id 1234abcd-fa85-46b5-56ef-123456789ab \
+        --plaintext fileb://ExamplePlaintextFile \
+        --output text \
+        --query CiphertextBlob | base64 \
+        --decode > ExampleEncrypted File
+    ```
+A CMK was used in the encryption operation.
+Then in another stage, the encrypted file needs to be decrypted with `aws kms decrypt`.
+What is true regarding the decryption command?
+    * The key information does not need to be added to the command (assuming it was encrypted under a symmetric KMS key).